UMCarpentries/intro-curriculum-python/_episodes/02-unix-shell.md

 │   ├── gapminder_1997.csv
     └── gapminder_data.csv
 └── figures
-    ├── awesome_plot.jpg
+    ├── awesome_plot.png
-    └── awesome_violin_plot.jpg
+    └── awesome_hist_plot.png
 ```
-{: .language-bash}
+{: .output}

-The IPython notebook goes in the code directory, the gapminder datasets go in the data directory, and the figures go in the figures directory.
+The Jupyter notebook goes in the code directory, the gapminder datasets go in the data directory, and the figures go in the figures directory.
 This way, all of the files are organized into a clearer overall structure.

 A few notes about naming files and directories:
-- Don’t use whitespaces because they’re used to break arguments on the command line, so it makes things like moving and viewing files more complicated.
+- Don’t use white spaces because they’re used to break arguments on the command line, so it makes things like moving and viewing files more complicated.
 Instead you can use a dash (`-`) or an underscore (`_`).
 - Don’t start names with a dash (`-`) because the shell will interpret it incorrectly.
 - Stick with letters, numbers, periods, dashes, and underscores, because other symbols (e.g. `^`, `&`) have special meanings.